craigbuckler/aframe-demo/presentation.md

 First, let's face it, VR is difficult.

-You need to have 3D expertise, consider lighting, user tracking, frame rates, networking and more
+You need to have appropiate capturing hardware, 3D expertise, consider lighting, user tracking, frame rates, networking and more

 then how do you get your system working on all the major devices that's tricky when they have different hardware, requirements, platforms and APIs